-As a prominent branch of Social Science, Economics mainly studies how society uses limited resources as well as the production, consumption and distribution of goods and Economics is divided into two branches, namely, Macroeconomics and Microeconomics.
+As a prominent branch of Social Science, Economics mainly studies how society uses limited resources as well as the production, consumption and distribution of goods Economics is divided into two branches, namely, Macroeconomics and Microeconomics.
 Microeconomics focuses on how businesses and individuals make decisions regarding prices, allocation of resources, budgeting, etc. Macroeconomics looks at the wider picture by factoring in the economy and government decisions of a country as a whole.
 Through this blog, we will explore the key points of difference between Micro and Macro Economics.

 Check Out: Economics for UPSC